 You should support the lens and helicoids like below to avoid inadvertently moving anything - its still focused at infinity.

-With the lens sat face down you can turn the rear element to get the lens at MFD and moving the outer helicod to the edge of the inner helicoid - now hold the outer helicoid, slowly unscrew the outer helicoid with constant but light pressure pulling up to know where it separates.
-Count the revolutions based on the mark on the outer helicoid lip to get a rough idea to reattaching but its not absolutely necessary.
-When the helicoid separates, locate the previous mark on the outer helicoid and place a mark on the flat surface of the inner helicoid.
+With the lens sat face down you can turn the rear element to get the lens at MFD and moving the central (focus ring) helicod to the edge of the inner (optical block) helicoid - now hold the central helicoid, slowly unscrew the central helicoid with constant but light pressure pulling up to know where it separates.
+Count the revolutions based on the mark on the central helicoid lip to get a rough idea to reattaching but its not absolutely necessary.
+When the helicoid separates, locate the previous mark on the central helicoid and place a mark on the flat surface of the inner helicoid.
 I will use the previous mark I made on the lens indicating the first separation position as my point of reference (remember it used to be aligned with the focus ring inifity symbol when attached).
-On this lens this helicoid separates at a position opposite the aperture post.

-separating marks, with new mark made on the flat surface of the inner helicoid aligned to the outer helicoid's own mark
+separating marks, with new mark made on the flat surface of the inner helicoid aligned to the central helicoid's own mark

 Lift the focus ring from the rear so it frees the lens over the rear elements.